 The cylinder-style tilting bucket did not have the adequate range nor rotation necessary to complete slope work efficiently.
 The construction company found that they had to reposition the excavator far too frequently, resulting in wasted time spent moving the machine instead of doing productive work.
 PowerTilt turned out to be the perfect solution to bridge this productivity gap.

 The greater rotation of 134 degrees side-to-side swing rotation provided by PowerTilt addressed problems with the tilting bucket.
 With PowerTilt the need to reposition the machine far less frequently resulted in dramatically increased productivity.
 Without the PowerTilt, it was very difficult to build a consistent, smooth, finished slope.
 PowerTilt allowed operators to make small subtle adjustments that saved a tremendous amount of time and improved the quality of the finished product on the job site.

-PowerTilt uses Parker’s innovative sliding-spline operating technology to convert linear piston motion into powerful shaft rotation.
+PowerTilt uses Parker’s innovative sliding-spline operating technology to convert the linear piston motion into powerful shaft rotation.
 Each actuator is composed of a housing and two moving parts — the central shaft and piston.
-As hydraulic pressure is applied, the piston is displaced axially, while the helical gearing on the piston outer diameter and housing's ring gear cause the simultaneous rotation of the piston.
-PowerTiIt’s end caps, seals and bearings all work in tandem to keep debris and other contaminants out of the inner workings of the actuator, prolonging product life and reducing required maintenance.
+As hydraulic pressure is applied, the piston is displaced axially, while the helical gearing on the piston's outer diameter and housing's ring gear causes the simultaneous rotation of the piston.
+PowerTiIt’s end caps, seals, and bearings all work in tandem to keep debris and other contaminants out of the inner workings of the actuator, prolonging product life and reducing required maintenance.

 This article was contributed by Jessica Howisey, marketing communications manager and Daniel Morgado, applications engineer, Helac Business Unit, Cylinder Division